Integrate Contrast Security ADR with Splunk

 Select the Splunk option under the ADR Integrations section.

-Under the Splunk fields, enter the URL and token information for the destination HTTP Event Collector as configured in Step 3.
+Under the Splunk fields, enter the URL and token information for the destination HTTP Event Collector as configured in setting up an Event Collector for attack events.
 Note that the URL in the screen example is shown only for illustration purposes; refer to the official Splunk Documentation for more information.

 Step 5: Set up macros to search for events